 - Finally, find a place for everything.
-If you simply don't have a moment to spare and guests are on their way to your home, opt for an organizing task in lieu of cleaning.
-Stash the kids' toys in a basket or simply gather up stray items and stash them in your bedroom until later the guests depart or retire for the evening.
+If you don't have a moment to spare and guests are on their way to your home, opt for an organizing task instead of cleaning.
+Stash the kids' toys in a basket or gather up stray items and stash them in your bedroom until your guests depart or retire for the evening.
 A room that looks neat appears clean - even if you know better.

 You've got your cleaning hacks - get busy with them.
 Happy holidays!